-The Company competes with major mining companies, aggregate companies and other smaller natural resource companies in the acquisition, exploration, financing and development of new properties and projects.
+The Corporation competes with major mining companies, aggregate companies and other smaller natural resource companies in the acquisition, exploration, financing and development of new properties and projects.
 Many of these companies are more experienced, larger and have greater financial resources for, among other things, financing and the recruitment and retention of qualified personnel.
 The barriers to entry for new competitors include a high cost of capital in acquiring and operating similar projects, access to a skilled and qualified workforce, and access to a qualified and experienced management team that can properly assess and manage the full scale of operational and technical issues including safety, health and environmental liabilities.
-See "Risk Factors - Competition".
+See comments under the section titled "Risk Factors".